EvictionLab/eviction-lab-website/content/updates/blog/questions-and-answers/index.md

 "Attorneys can help tenants raise defenses or ask the judge for more time (called requesting a continuance), or have the case sealed or dismissed.
 Renters should mention, regardless of whether they have an attorney, if they have a <a href='https://www.cdc.gov/coronavirus/2019-ncov/downloads/evictiondeclare_d508.pdf' target='_blank' rel='noreferrer noopener'>CDC declaration form</a> or have applied for rental assistance."

 "Sometimes for undocumented tenants, finding free legal aid can be difficult.
-You can send a WhatsApp message to the number <a href='https://api.whatsapp.com/send/?phone=19714012210&text&type=phone_number&app_absent=0' target='_blank' rel='noreferrer noopener'>+1-971-401-2210</a> to ask about options in your area.">}}
+You can send a <a href=’https://api.whatsapp.com/send/?phone=19714012210&text&type=phone_number&app_absent=0’ target='_blank' rel='noreferrer noopener'>WhatsApp message</a> to the number +1-971-401-2210 to ask about options in your area.">}}

 <br/>